easoriano/hello-world/README.md

 Hello,

-Soriano here, I'm a computer science student and new to github.
+Soriano here, I'm a computer engineering undergrad student and new to github.